-What there is not, however, is any clear organization in the recent efforts to lash out against Israelis -- which was unlike, many say, happened during the second intifada.
+What there is not, however, is any clear organization in the recent efforts to lash out against Israelis – which was unlike, many say, what happened during the second intifada.

 “This is a huge problem because there is no intelligence,” Amidror told reporters on a call coordinated by the Israel Project.
 “Someone is getting up in the morning or going out of the mosque at noon and saying, ‘Today, I’ll kill some Israelis.’

 “There is no organization behind it,” the former Israeli national security adviser said, noting that all someone has to do is take a knife from their kitchen and attack. “… I don’t see any measures that can be taken to stop an individual (like that).”